Semana Santa (Holy Week, or simply Easter Week in English) is not just a religious festival, it’s a deep-rooted tradition dating back centuries.

-In Malaga during this week, the city is paralysed by religious fervour.
-So if you’re counting on getting around without problems, or expecting to have restful sleep, it’s best to book a flight elsewhere for the week!
+During this week, Malaga is paralysed by religious fervour.
+So, if you’re counting on getting around without problems or expecting restful sleep, it’s best to book a flight elsewhere!

-During these grandiose processions, the city’s cofradías (religious brotherhoods) take out their carved images of Jesus Christ, the Virgin Mary and other biblical figures, mounted on enormous ornate floats, through the streets for several hours, stopping for breaks every couple of minutes.
+During these grandiose processions, the city’s cofradías (religious brotherhoods) parade their carved images of Jesus Christ, the Virgin Mary and other biblical figures, mounted on enormous, ornate floats, through the streets for several hours, stopping for breaks every couple of minutes.

 These floats, known as tronos, are carried on the shoulders of bearers (including Antonio Banderas every year without fail) who line up along the metal bars that run in front, behind and beneath.